-Molybdenum production restarted in August 2016, with an annual production of 0.5 million pounds.
+MVC had suspended molybdenum production in 2015 in response to low molybdenum market prices.
+Molybdenum production restarted in August 2016 as molybdenum price strengthened.
+Annual molybdenum production was 0.5 million pounds.
 The operation of the molybdenum plant was outsourced to a subcontractor who refurbished the plant with a \$1.0 million Capex investment payable by MVC over a three-year term.